Instead of using random scraps of paper, I whipped up these super colorful and cute kitty themed DIY bookmarks out of paint chips!

 Ready to make this purr-fectly adorable bookmark?
 Let’s get making!

-Cute Kitty DIY Bookmarks
+Cute Cat Bookmarks

 Gather These Supplies